-- Instructional resources are available that provide real-world experiences for students to create background knowledge, life applications, and enrichment opportunities. - Consistent and effective math fact fluency practice is needed in order to build a strong math foundation (Example: Reflex Math). - More resources are available for providing individualized instruction for our ESL, SPED, and ACL students. - More instruction and resources are available to support computer literacy. - Students gain more exposure to elementary science and social studies curriculum that increases understanding of state standards, provides challenge and rigor, and creates consistency across the district.
+An after-school program is available to all students and families that are interested.
+Summer School opportunities for all students and families that are interested.
+B. Are there appropriate and adequate instructional materials?
+Majority Yes Current State: Eureka Math Teacher Manuals Eureka Math Student Workbooks Manipulative tubs to support Eureka modules i-Ready online resource for individualized math and reading instruction Reflex Math online resource for individualized math fact fluency coaching and practice Differentiated Centers Tubsplanned activities for each grade level and tiered level of support Math manipulatives Into Readingwhole group reading and writing materials for teachers and students Into ReadingSmall Group Materials Large Leveled Library and Intervention Materials for Guided Reading and at-risk students RazPlus are optional computer programs for reading interventions Online tools for instruction and practice using the Ed platform through HMH Into Reading resources.
+Desired State: Instructional resources are available that provide real-world experiences for students to create background knowledge, life applications, and enrichment opportunities.
+More resources are available for providing individualized instruction for our ESL, SPED, and ALC (Adaptive Learning Center) students.
+More instruction and resources are available to support computer literacy.
+Students gain more exposure to elementary science and social studies curriculum that increases understanding of state standards, provides challenge and rigor, and creates consistency across the district.
 C. Is current technology appropriate?
 If no, what technology is needed to support the curriculum?
-Current State: Students 1:1 Chromebooks in the building Promethean Boards Desired State: All students and their families have access to internet and computers in the home.
+Current State:Students 1:1 Chromebooks in the buildingPromethean Boards Desired State: All students and their families have access to the internet and computers in the home.
+Headphones provided to each student.
+A formal digital literacy and use of tools contract for students.